allesrebel/dac_driver/README.md

 Written for a microprocessor based design course at Calpoly San Luis Obispo

 ## Changelog
+ * 5/1/2014 .99
+ 	* Added some lazy ways of converting ints to strings
+ 	* Some minor tweaks - cleaned up LCD library
+ 	* fixed some more minor bugs and comments
  * 5/1/2014 0.9
  	* Added in updated LCD library
  	* Added LCD into demo